redcurry/LearningFSharp/DomainModelingMadeFunctional/notes.md

 * Use the "rec" keyword in a module to allow types defined first to reference types defined later (less strict order of type definition), or use the "and" keyword instead of "type" for the later types

+## Chapter 5

+* There may be types that appear similar (e.g., ShippingAddress and BillingAddress), but you need to ask the domain expert if they are different, because they may need to evolve independently

+* You can use "type Undefined = exn" to temporarily define domain types as Undefined until you have a better idea of the actual type

+* For inputs (or outputs) one could use a tuple to contain several values, but it's often better to create a named record type

+* Instead of a function signature like this:

+      type ValidateOrder =
+          UnvalidatedOrder -> Async<Result<ValidatedOrder,ValidationError list>>

+  define an alias for the return type:

+      type ValidationResponse<'a> = Async<Result<'a, ValidationError list>>

+  so that the new function signature is

+      type ValidatioOrder =
+          UnvalidatedOrder -> ValidationResponse<ValidatedOrder>

+* When modeling an entity that is a choice (e.g., UpaidInvoice and PaidInvoice), put the ID inside the choice:

+      type UpaidInvoice = { InvoiceId : InvoiceId; ... }
+      type PaidInvoice  = { InvoiceId : InvoiceId; ... }

+      type Invoice =
+        | Unpaid of UnpaidInvoice
+        | Paid   of PaidInvoice

+* Also for entities, disallow structural equality using the attributes ``[<NoEquality; NoComparison>]``, so entities will have to be compared by using their IDs explicitly